ATPs/human_novo_protein_2022/other_scripts/README.md

-# Linux bash scripts used in this study
+# Other scripts used in this study

 ## Generation of the GTEx gene model
-We used TransDecoder (version 5.5.0) (https://github.com/TransDecoder/TransDecoder) was used to find the coding sequences from the GTEx model.
+We used [TransDecoder (version 5.5.0)](https://github.com/TransDecoder/TransDecoder) was used to find the coding sequences from the GTEx model.

 The GTEx model can be found in the [Zenodo](https://zenodo.org/record/7014020).

+To eliminate potential transcriptional noise, transcripts with the max Transcripts Per Million (TPM) values ≥ 2 among all GTEx RNA-seq samples and detected in ≥ 3 samples were kept.

 Transcript sequences were acquired with the “gtf_genome_to_cdna_fasta.pl” tool in TransDecoder.
 ```bash